Acekicker277/alx-low_level_programming/0x09-static_libraries/README.md

 # C - Static libraries

 ## Tests ✔️
-tests: This is a folder of test files.
+[tests](: This is a folder of test files.
 Provided by Holberton School.

 ## Tasks 🧾